 College of Business Dean's Advisory Board

-Arlene Butterklee recently celebrated her 20 th anniversary as a Radiation Therapist at the North Shore-LIJ Health system, where she treats cancer patients.
+Arlene Butterklee recently celebrated her 28th anniversary as a Radiation Therapist at Northwell Health, where she treats cancer patients.
 Previously, Ms. Butterklee worked as a logistics engineer at Grumman.
 Among other things, Ms. Butterklee represented Grumman at the Society of Women Engineers National Convention, where she presented her technical paper Sparing Analysis, A Poisson Approach.
 After ten years she went back to school to in order to pursue her current career in the health field.

 Ms. Butterklee received a B.S.
 Degree with a double major in Biology and Psychology from Stony Brook University in 1982.
 She received an M.S.
 Degree in Policy Analysis and Public Management in 1984 from Harriman College (which was the precursor to the College of Business) at Stony Brook University.
 She also received an A.S.
 Degree from Nassau Community College in Radiation Therapy in 1995, where she graduated with honors and was the valedictorian of her class.
 She is a licensed Radiation Therapist.